Strong Partnerships for Sustainable Food Systems: NFP’s 2026 agenda

 - Engage through our focus countries in Kenya, Egypt, Ethiopia, Senegal, Côte d’Ivoire or Benin to translate locally articulated priorities into actionable collaboration.

-- Follow NFP’s 2026 priorities as partnerships develop roadmaps, mobilise expertise, and deliver practical progress.
+- Follow NFP’s 2026 activities on socials as partnerships develop roadmaps, mobilise expertise, and deliver practical progress.

 Strong Partnerships for Sustainable Food Systems is a practical collaboration agenda for 2026—linking locally-led priorities with shared expertise and joint accountability to accelerate food systems transformation.